Layout

 Select the Format drop-down menu, then choose Create Layout.

-A Page Setup dialog box appears.
-A new layout is created by selecting the button at the top left of the dialog box.
+A Page Setup dialogue box appears.
+A new layout is created by selecting the button at the top left of the dialogue box.
 The desired sheet size can then be selected from the drop-down list.
-Rather than accept the size of the sheet for the attached default printer, it is recommended that you select a sheet size appropriate for your final plot and scale.
+Rather than accept the sheet size for the attached default printer, it is recommended that you choose a sheet size appropriate for your final plot and scale.

 Tip: To identify wrongly placed entities, use the zoom extents option in model space before using the create layout tool.

 Tip: It is recommended that you give each of the layouts a meaningful name.
-If you are working in the USA, the first sheet might be labeled A1 Sheet 1:100 but Architectural C size 1/48 is equally good.
+If you work in the USA, the first sheet might be labelled A1 Sheet 1:100, but Architectural C size 1/48 is equally good.

-After a while, you will more than likely dispense with the sheet name in the title as this can be determined by the Layout Manager.
-Names such as front entrance, wetland, deck, demolish, rear garden, etc., then become more the norm.
+After a while, you will likely dispense with the sheet name in the title as the Layout Manager can determine this.
+Names such as front entrance, wetland, deck, demolish, rear garden, etc., then become the norm.

-Click OK and the new layout is created.
-Switch to the layout by clicking on its tab at the bottom of the drawing editor.
+Click OK, and the new layout is created.
+You can switch to it by clicking on its tab at the bottom of the drawing editor.

 The view will likely be zoomed in.
 To display the entire sheet, right-click and select the zoom extent option.
-The design itself will be seen inside the border of the layout sheet that is drawn in the current color.
+The design, drawn in the current colour, will be seen inside the border of the layout sheet.

 To rotate a view, select the floating viewport and type a new angle in the properties box.
-Remember that all entities including text will be rotated by your chosen angle.
+Your chosen angle will rotate all entities, including text.

 Layout

-Spline We take a design for the redevelopment of some primary school surroundings and show how it is possible to rotate views inside floating viewports.
-Rotation affected the orientation of text that had been applied using the AUTOLABEL tool.
+Spline We take a design for redeveloping some primary school surroundings and show how it can rotate views inside floating viewports.
+Rotation affected the orientation of text applied using the AUTOLABEL tool.
 We showed a strategy to overcome that issue.

 Spline A designer wishes to show different options for the layout of the entertaining space on a single sheet.
-The basic design for the space is on an angle in the design so we square things up by rotating the layout floating viewport ‘porthole’ used to view the design.
-We also demonstrate by separating alternative options on different layers, it is possible to use the VPLAYER tool to achieve our aim.
+The basic design for the space is at an angle, so we square things up by rotating the layout, floating viewport ‘porthole’ used to view the design.
+We also demonstrate that by separating alternative options on different layers, it is possible to use the VPLAYER tool to achieve our aim.